Starfish: Secondary metabolites

 Starfish produce a large number of secondary metabolites in the form of lipids, including steroidal derivatives of cholesterol, and fatty acid amides of sphingosine.
 The steroids are mostly saponins, known as asterosaponins, and their sulphated derivatives.
 They vary across species and are typically formed from up to six sugar molecules (usually glucose and galactose) connected by up to three glycosidic chains.
 Long-chain fatty acid amides of sphingosine occur frequently, with some having known biological activity.
 Starfish also contain various ceramides and a small number of alkaloids.
 These chemicals in the starfish may function in defence and communication.
 Some are feeding deterrents used by the starfish to discourage predation.
 Others are antifoulants and supplement the pedicellariae to prevent other organisms from settling on the starfish's aboral surface.
 Some are alarm pheromones and escape-eliciting chemicals, the release of which trigger responses in starfish of the same species, but often stimulate flight in potential prey.
 Research into the efficacy of these compounds for possible pharmacological or industrial use occurs worldwide.

 Life cycle

 Sexual reproduction

-Most species of starfish are gonochorous, there being separate male and female individuals.
+Most species of starfish are gonochorous, with there being separate male and female individuals.
 Some species are simultaneous hermaphrodites, producing eggs and sperm at the same time, and in a few of these the same gonad, called an ovotestis, produces both eggs and sperm.
 Other starfish are sequential hermaphrodites.
 Protandrous individuals of species like Asterina gibbosa start life as males before changing sex into females as they grow older.
 In some species such as Nepanthia belcheri, a large female can split in half and the resulting offspring are males.
 When these grow large enough they change back into females.